Bhajana

 (Gopāla-tāpanī Upaniṣad: Pūrva, 14; cited in Hari-bhakti-vilāsa: 1.166; Bhakti Sandarbha 169, 234)

-“Bhakti is service (bhajana) to him [i.e., Śrī Kṛṣṇa].
-It is engaging in [alt., offering to] him [along with the other senses] the mind free from all upādhis [i.e., material desires, forms of conditioning, etc.] related to this world and the next [i.e., engaging in hearing, praising, remembering, and so forth in relation to him].
-And this is indeed [secondarily] naiṣkarmya [i.e., mukti, or jñāna; lit., exoneration from and transcendence of karma].”
+“Bhakti is worship (bhajana) of him [i.e., Śrī Kṛṣṇa].
+It is engaging the mind in him free from upādhis (adjuncts) [i.e., desires] related to this world and the next [i.e., engaging in hearing, praising, remembering, and so forth related to him without any motivation of attaining anything related to this world or the next but rather with the motivation solely of attaining him such that one can serve and satisfy him].
+And this is indeed [secondarily] naiṣkarmya [i.e., mukti, syn., jñāna; lit., exoneration from and transcendence of karma].”

 Read on →